Hyperuniform random measures, transport and rigidity: Weakly stationary random measures and spectral measure

-Note that this identity extends to Schwarz functions $ f$, i.e. such that $ f, \hat f$ and their derivatives are integrable against any function $ \|x\|^{ \alpha },\alpha >0$. $ \S$ is called the {\it spectral measure}, or {\it structure factor} when it is continuous with respect to $ \Leb.$ One can also view $ \C$ as a tempered distribution on $ \mathbb{R}^{ d}$, and then $ \S = \F\C$, where $ \F$ denotes the Fourier transform in the space of tempered distributions.
+where the Fourier transform is defined by see Theorem \ref{thm:wsrm-X} for details.
+One can also view $ \C$ as a tempered distribution on $ \mathbb{R}^{ d}$, and then $ \S = \F\C$, where $ \F$ denotes the Fourier transform in the space of tempered distributions (see Appendix \ref{app} for a refresher).